swutw/cpex_cv_night_shift/README.md

 -------------------------------------------
 # Steps for automatically downloading the figures

-1. Go to https://orca.atmos.washington.edu/models_cpex_aw/models.php and click yesterday's date in the calendar, located in the upper right portion of the screen.
-Confirm that UWIN-CM, U of Utah WRF, and UC-Davis WRF models run out to at least 23Z of the day 2 forecast date.
-If not, see "Potential Script Errors" section before proceeding to Step 2.
-2. In your computer's terminal, enter into the "CPEX-CV_object_oriented" directory
+1. In your computer's terminal, enter into the "cpex_cv_night_shift" directory
-3. Then, type **python ./run_forecast_scripts.py**, which will run all of the necessary steps/scripts automatically for you
+2. Then, type **python ./run_forecast_scripts.py**, which will run all of the necessary steps/scripts automatically for you
     -   For manual download (which should be unnecessary), see "Steps for manually downloading the figures" section below

-If the script runs successfully, you're done!
-Proceed to "Steps for creating the Microsoft PowerPoint template" and other lead forecaster steps in the Forecaster Responsibilities Google Doc (see Google Drive link above).
+3. If the script runs successfully, proceed to "Steps for creating the Microsoft PowerPoint template" and other lead forecaster steps in the Forecaster Responsibilities Google Doc (see Google Drive link above).

-If the script does not run successfully, proceed to the "Potential Script Errors" section.
+    -   If the script does not run successfully, proceed to the "Potential Script Errors" section.

 -------------------------------------------
 # Steps for creating the Microsoft PowerPoint template